mathesar-foundation/mathesar/docs/docs/user-guide/importing-data.md

 ## Importing JSON data {:#json}

-The JSON data must be structured in of the following ways:
+The JSON data must be structured in one of the following ways:

 - **An array of objects**